TanStack/table/docs/framework/lit/lit-table.md

 ### `TableController`

-Is a reactive controller that provides a `getTable` API that takes an `options` object and returns a table instance.
+Is a reactive controller that provides a `useLitTable` API that takes an `options` object and returns a table instance.

 ```ts
 import { TableController } from '@tanstack/lit-table'